f5swb/RDA5807/README.md

 - RDS info station ;
 - RDS info text from the station ;
 - MEMORY BANK function ;
-- Editable new MEMORY into the Nextion screen (TO DO : not in the version 1.16 ) ;
+- Editable and save new MEMORY into the Nextion screen.